-Why Padley Gorge Walk is amazing for anxiety
+Why the inspiring Padley Gorge Walk is amazing for anxiety

 What is Padley Gorge?

 Ok so here I am telling you to go for a walk at a place called Padley Gorge.
 But what on Earth is Padley Gorge?!
 And why is this girl tryna get me to go on a Padley Gorge walk?
 As if you’re like me as soon as you hear the word gorge you palms start sweating, your heartbeat quickens a little bit and your like ahhh shit I can’t walk in a gorge that is for ‘proppa’ walkers’ and ‘hikers’ .
 First of all let me say your mind is lying to you!
 If you want to do a gorge walk you certainly bloody can, and secondly Padley Gorge is a beautiful valley out in Derbyshire, UK.